New moon: All you need to know

-A new moon occurs when the sun, moon, and Earth are aligned and the moon is between the sun and Earth in its orbit.
+A new moon is a primary phase of the lunar cycle that occurs when the moon is between the sun and Earth in its orbit.

-The position of the moon in its orbit at new moon phase.
-(Image credit: NASA)
+The position of the moon in its orbit during the new moon phase.
+(Image credit: Spaceandtelescope.com)

 The moon is called “new” because it marks the beginning of a “new” lunar month.
 In ancient times, when there was no calendar, the moon was used to measure the length of a month.